Biden administration defends COVID ‘surge response teams’ after Missouri governor’s criticism - News Break

 Of the 173 counties with the highest case rates, the vast majority, 93%, have fewer than 40% of their residents vaccinated, said Dr. Rochelle Walensky, director of the CDC.

-She emphasized that the existing vaccines have proven to perform well against the Delta variant of the virus that’s accounting for a fast-growing share of U.S. COVID-19 infections, and that areas with low vaccination rates will allow that variant to spread even more rapidly.
+She emphasized that the existing vaccines have proven to perform well against the delta variant of the virus that’s accounting for a fast-growing share of U.S. COVID-19 infections, and that areas with low vaccination rates will allow that variant to spread even more rapidly.
+The delta variant is now the most common strain in Iowa , the state public health department has reported.

 Preliminary data from several states during the last few months has indicated that more than 99% of deaths from COVID-19 were among people who were not vaccinated, Walensky added.

-The post Biden administration defends COVID ‘surge response teams’ after Missouri governor’s criticism appeared first on Florida Phoenix .
+The post Biden administration defends COVID ‘surge response teams’ after Missouri governor’s criticism appeared first on Iowa Capital Dispatch .

 Comments / 0